-Most drill bits are made from high-speed steel, cobalt, or carbide.
-As you’ll see below, a bit’s material can influence how effective it is at drilling through different kinds of metals.
+Most drill bits are made from HHS, cobalt, or carbide.
+A bit’s material can influence how effective it is at drilling through different kinds of metals.

-- High-speed steel (HHS): This is an all-purpose drill bit that can be used to drill through both ferrous and nonferrous metals as well as carbon steel.
+- HHS: This is an all-purpose drill bit that can be used to drill through both ferrous and nonferrous metals as well as carbon steel.

 - Carbide: Metal-drilling bits made from carbide are suitable for drilling nonferrous metals but not ferrous metals.

-- Cobalt: This type of metal-drilling bit works well for drilling ferrous metals but isn’t as good at drilling nonferrous metals.
+- Cobalt: This type of metal-drilling bit works well for drilling ferrous metals but may not be as good at drilling nonferrous metals.

-Metal drill bits are usually coated with titanium or black oxide.
-This coating reduces friction, which keeps the drill bit from heating up and eventually breaking.
-Because the coating reduces friction, it also increases drill speed.
+Drill bit coatings affect how a drill bit operates.
+Most metal drill bits are usually coated with titanium or black oxide.
+This coating is designed to reduce friction, which keeps the drill bit from heating up and eventually breaking.
+Because the coating reduces friction, it can also help increase drill speed.

-The shank is the non-drilling end of the bit that fits into the drill’s mandrel or “chuck.”
-It’s the end of a bit that you “plug in” to the drill.
-The shank size of the bit you choose (typically ¼-inch, ⅜-inch, or ½-inch) should match the chuck size of the drill.
+The shank is the nondrilling end of the bit that fits into the drill’s mandrel or “chuck.”
+For hex shank bits, the shank size of the bit chosen (typically ¼ inch, ⅜ inch, or ½ inch wide) should match the chuck size of the drill.

 - Hex shank: Similar to the shape of some screwdriver bits, a hex shake has six sides that help the bit remain steady while drilling into hard metals.

 Researching shank design, bit material, and bit coatings can be confusing, but fortunately, drill-bit manufacturers make shopping relatively easy for the customer.
 Drill bits are labeled not only by the size of the hole they’ll drill but also by the type of materials they’ll drill.